UjwalNagrikar/Multi-Tier-AWS-Squid-ECS-RDS-using-Terraform-/README.md

 - Keep Terraform and AWS provider versions updated
 - Regular security patches for AMIs
 - Database maintenance windows during low traffic periods

-## License

-This infrastructure code is provided as-is for educational and development purposes.
-Ensure compliance with your organization's policies and AWS best practices before production use.